 - 8.8 If after being informed of the result of a review a student continues to believe that a decision made by the NHSBSA in relation to the Learning Support Fund is incorrect the student may appeal to the Department of Health. - 8.9 The request for an appeal should be made within 28 days of notification of the decision of the review.
 The Department aims to respond to appeals within 20 working days. - 8.10 Any application for an appeal to the Department of Health must be made only after the review process has been completed by the NHSBSA and be made in writing.
-A student should include in their letter their explicit consent that the Department of Health may share the necessary personal information with the NHSBSA in order to investigate the student's appeal fully.
+A student should include in their letter their explicit consent that the Department of Health and Social Care may share the necessary personal information with the NHSBSA in order to investigate the student's appeal fully.
 This is to ensure compliance with the Data Protection Act.
 A student should write to:

 Learning Support Fund Appeal

-F.A.O .lan Newton
+F.A.O.
+Michael Bourke - Policy Manager

-Senior Policy Lead, Health & Social Care Workforce Strategy
+NHS Workforce: Education, Modernisation & Funding

-Quarry House
+Department of Health and Social Care

-Quarry Hill
+Quarry House, Quarry Hill

-Leeds, LS2 7UE
+Leeds LS2 7UE

-Glossary
+9. Glossary